johansam12/Flex-Web-Browser/README.md

 4. Run the browser:
    `python main.py`

+## API Setup

+To use the AI features, you need a Google Gemini API Key.

+1. Get a free key from Google AI Studio.
+2. Set the environment variable on your machine:

+   Windows: setx GEMINI_API_KEY "your_key_here"
+   Mac/Linux: export GEMINI_API_KEY="your_key_here"

+3. Restart your terminal/IDE and run python main.py.

 ## Technical Write-Up

 - AI Model used in the project: I went with Google Gemini 2.0 Flash, in which I integrated that into Google Search tool.